 - Use chlorine bleach or color safe bleach to finish up the job.
 Be careful to time the bleach right.
 Add the bleach during the rinse cycle, after your detergent has done its job.

-- Blot stain excess with a towel, or scrape away with a rounded spoon.
+- Remove stain excess with a towel, or scrape away with a rounded spoon.

 - Apply rubbing alcohol.
 Agitate slightly, then rinse with warm water.
 Blot with a towel.